The Keys to the Crucial Element of Screenwriting

 The Change in Seth’s personal throughline has resulted in failure in the overall throughline.

 Let’s try another example.
-This time, a Steadfast/Stop story with a Symptom of Actuality and a Response of Perception:
+This time, a Steadfast/Stop story with a Focus of Actuality and a Response of Perception:

 It is the culminating last day of the Battle of Gettysburg and the North appears ready to claim victory.
 But as the sun peaks, strange events being to happen.
 Soldiers who were once dead now reappear ready to fight.
 Equipment destroyed the day before now sits poised for action—as if nothing ever happened.
 The South it seems, is rising from the dead.